zhengruitao/zhengruitao.github.io/_pages/about.md

 <p align="center">
   <img src="https://zhengruitao.github.io/images/taozhengrui_cofer.jpg?raw=true" alt="Photo" style="width: 720px;"/>
 </p>
 * Hi!
 I am a Master student at the Manufacturing Technology Lab of the [School of Mechanical Engineering](http://me.sjtu.edu.cn/en/) at [Shanghai Jiao Tong University](http://en.sjtu.edu.cn/).
 My research intersts mainly lie in the areas of Bionic Structure Design, Adaptive Control, Chatter Vibration Detection/Suppression and Smart Manufacturing.
-I am fortunate to be advised by Prof. Ming Chen.
+I am fortunate to be advised by Prof. Qinglong An & Prof. Ming Chen.
 * Click [here](http://zhengruitao.github.io/files/Resume_TZR.pdf) to view my up-to-state CV.
 If you are interested in knowing more about me, please feel free to [contact me](https://zhengruitao.github.io/contact/).
 * Prior to starting my M.Sc., I received my B.Eng. in Mechanical Engineering from [Harbin Institute of Technology, WEIHAI](http://hitwh.edu.cn/) in 2017, ranked 2nd of 160 students for the first three years and graduated with a major GPA of 92.30 for four years!
 * <font color="#dd0000">I am looking for possible Ph.D. opportunity starting from 2020 Fall :)  !!!</font>